Receive Traffic Data via the Internet

 Warning

-While OGN data can be useful in certain scenarios, we recommend against using traffic data from internet services in real flight.
+While Open Glider Network data can be useful in certain scenarios, we recommend against using traffic data from internet services in real flight.

-• Internet connectivity is not reliable in flight.
-Even when flying over populated areas, expect the internet connection to fail for about half of the time.
+Internet connectivity is not reliable in flight.
+Even when flying over densely populated regions, expect the internet connection to fail for about half of the time.

 We strongly feel that no responsible pilot should ever fly without a proper traffic data receiver, such as a FLARM or ADS-B device.